 The game allowed players to be two characters at once, and there was a huge strategic slant behind this, as each set of characters had their own unique special ability only they could attain on the field in “? boxes.”

-Whichever character was sitting in the backseat decided which special item you received.
-I used the combo of the Red Koopa Troopa and Toad that way I had three red shells with which to take out opponents, and three mushrooms for boost; it was the absolute best configuration.
+Whichever character was sitting in the back seat decided which special item you received.
+I used the combo of the Red Koopa Troopa and Toad that way I had three red shells with which to take out opponents, and three mushrooms for a boost; it was the absolute best configuration.